 The mismatch between the content experience and the ad experience on mobile prevents advertisers and publishers from capturing the massive opportunities presented by a multi-screen world.
 Programmatic native advertising provides a solution.

-Native ads can fit the form and function of nearly any publisher's content on any screen.
+Native ads is an advertising method in which the ad experience fits the form and function of the publisher's content.
 They provide people with positive user experiences, and they result in better performing ads for publishers and advertisers.

 For example, The New York Times recently launched a suite of native ad formats called "Flex Frames."
 These fully responsive ad units are tailored for content presented within the Times' apps and websites.
 The publisher is also able to adapt specific ad formats, based on what users are most likely to respond to, by layering in first-party data.
 The strategy is paying off—click-through rates increased 6X compared to equivalent banner ads, and viewable impressions jumped 4X.

 Likewise, the Mexican publishing company Grupo Expansión increased the viewability of its advertising by 25% on mobile web and 36% on desktop by deploying native ads.